 The first attempts to make a car with rear doors that open upwards appeared back in the 1930s.

-However, the classic hatchback is considered the Renault 16 (1965) — the first mass-produced car with a body that modern manufacturers define as a hatchback.
+However, the classic hatchback is considered to be the Renault 16 (1965) — the first mass-produced car with a body that modern manufacturers define as a hatchback.

 Advantages of hatchbacks